Hunter Biden enters not guilty plea after deal falls apart

 What was Hunter Biden charged with and what was the plea deal?

-Hunter Biden is charged with two misdemeanor tax offenses and a felony firearm offense.

 The deal prior to Wednesday's court session included an acknowledgement that drug use was a contributing factor in his gun possession charge.
-A source with knowledge of the agreement said the diversion plan was expected to mean that for two years, Hunter Biden must remain drug-free and can't commit additional crimes.
-If he fulfilled this successfully, the gun count would be dismissed.
-This does not amount to a guilty plea.
+A source with knowledge of the agreement said the diversion plan was expected to mean that for two years, Hunter Biden would have had to remain drug-free without committing additional crimes.
+If he fulfilled that successfully, the gun count would have been dismissed without a guilty plea.

 What has the reaction been from Republicans?